ErnestaRoschelle/AtliQ-Hardware-Business-Model/README.md

  FROM gdb0041.pre_invoice_discount;

- ### Views are virtual tables when invoked produces a result set and are permanent objects in the database used to simplify complex queries for better maintainability and reusability.
+ #### Views are virtual tables when invoked produces a result set and are permanent objects in the database used to simplify complex queries for better maintainability and reusability.
- ### CTEs are temporary result sets used within the scope of a single query and are often used  for complex or recursive queries.
+ #### CTEs are temporary result sets used within the scope of a single query and are often used  for complex or recursive queries.

- 2nd VIEW TABLE: post_invoice_discount
+### * VIEW TABLE 2 : post_invoice_discount*

  #### *Using this view ,we query to find out total post _invoice_discount*